JunhoAn0702/Nuclear-Waste-Disposal-Robot/README.md

-# Nuclear-Waste-Disposal-Robot
+# Nuclear-Waste-Disposal-Robot: Nasty Scorpion
-This project was to build a robot with lego.
-This robot's main task is to clean the nuclear waste.
+This project is to build and program a robot with lego.
+The robot's main task is to clean the nuclear waste.